Stock Game Resource Packet

 Stock Game Basics

-You can choose to have much more than just stocks included in your class, however, to trade any securities go to Stock Game on the main menu and select which trading page you want to open.
+To trade any security type, go to Stock Game on the main menu and select which trading page you want to open.
 You must select the security type first to open the right trading page.

 If it’s your first time on the site, a product tour will launch that will tell you all the main areas on the trading page.
 Here are the basics to help you get started.